Appeal a school place

 |Parents will receive written notification of appeal date||At least 10 school days before the date of appeal.
 (You may waive your right to this notice period if it will help to speed up your appeal, but a quicker appeal cannot be guaranteed.)
 Appeals for the same school and year group must be heard together and by the same panel.|

 |The clerk (or the person organising the appeal) sends appeal papers to parents, the panel and the school||

 No further documents will be posted after this date.

 Decisions will be made after all appeals have been heard for the particular school.

-Decision letters will be sent at the earliest possible time and where possible, within 7 days following decisions.
-In the case of multiple appeals or in busy times, please allow up to 14 days for decision letters to be sent.
+Decision letters will be sent at the earliest possible time and where possible, within 5 working days following decisions.
+In the case of multiple appeals or in busy times, please allow up to 10 working days for decision letters to be sent.

 What happens next?